 The only downside is that you’ll have to try to get over that awful smell of vinegar.
 We recommend plugging your nose and swallowing as fast as you can!

-You take it in powdered form, of course!
-In all honesty, taking a powdered apple cider vinegar supplement isn’t a bad idea.
+Taking a powdered apple cider vinegar supplement isn’t a bad idea.
 You’re less likely to have the bad aftertaste, and it can be mixed into baked dishes easier.

 However, many of these powders also contain additives, preservatives, and even sugar to help coat the flavor of the vinegar.
-So that leaves you right back at square one when it comes to avoiding additional chemicals or ingredients.

 For example, many apple cider vinegar supplements contain honey and this isn’t a keto-friendly food.